Author: Jeff Bacon

 When a Case Goes to Court

-If DHS decides that removal is warranted, the case goes to district court — Oklahoma County, Cleveland County, Canadian County, or Logan County depending on where the family lives.
+If DHS decides removal is warranted, the case goes to district court.
+That means Oklahoma County, Cleveland County, Canadian County, or Logan County, depending on where the family lives.
 The court holds an emergency hearing (shelter hearing) within a few business days.
-From there, a deprived petition may be filed, alleging that the child is “deprived” within the meaning of Title 10A and asking the court for orders that may include continued state custody, a treatment plan, and conditions for reunification.
+From there, DHS may file a deprived petition.
+It alleges the child is “deprived” under Title 10A.
+It asks the court for orders that may include continued state custody, a treatment plan, and conditions for reunification.

 "Mr. Bacon’s strength of character—his respect, steadfastness, and dedication—set him apart as truly invaluable.